Inspiration

 Green tea pie and shaved ice

-Top right: Tamausagi bottled gyokuro tea developed for food and tea pairing at restaurants.
-Available for purchase at Historical Park of Tea and Uji Town (Chazuna).
+Top right: Tamausagi, a bottled gyokuro developed to pair with delicate Japanese cuisine.
+Find it at Historical Park of Tea and Uji Land (Chazuna).

 Shirasu and Ishitera Tea Plantations